All Episodes

 But then there's the other side of that equation, which is that President Trump says we are being attacked from within, that we have an enemy within, basically a domestic enemy.

-And the Constitution does envision the fact that there may be not just foreign enemies but domestic enemies and threats that emanate from foreign countries, but also threats that emanate from within.
+And the Constitution does envision the fact that there may be not just foreign enemies, but domestic enemies and threats that emanate from foreign countries, but also threats that emanate from within.

-And if President Trump means by this that there's a threat from within in the form of people pouring over the border illegally, I think a lot of people would be okay with that, that that view, as evidenced by the fact that President Trump ran three times with that view as a centerpiece of his political campaign, winning twice and almost winning a third time.
+And if President Trump means by this that there's a threat from within in the form of people pouring over the border illegally, I think a lot of people would be okay with that, that view, as evidenced by the fact that President Trump ran three times with that view as a centerpiece of his political campaign, winning twice and almost winning a third time.

 So clearly that has been, if that's what he meant, a view that is very consistent with how President Trump has conceived of the world and convinced Americans to see it as well.

-I don't think that's what he means, though, for a lot of different reasons, including the fact that there's no one that can doubt that the policies that have been implemented by implemented by the Trump administration since the inauguration have all but stopped completely the flow of people across the border and the southern part of the United States where they had been pouring over by the millions under the Biden administration.
+I don't think that's what he means though, for a lot of different reasons, including the fact that there's no one that can doubt that the policies that have been implemented by the Trump administration since the inauguration have all but stopped completely the flow of people across the border and the southern part of the United States where they had been pouring over by the millions under the Biden administration.

-And we kept hearing from Democrats that President Biden was powerless to stop this, that it required bipartisan legislative solutions, that Trump had sabotage, they were trying to blame Trump for it.
+And we kept hearing from Democrats that President Biden was powerless to stop this, that it required bipartisan legislative solutions, that Trump had sabotaged.

-And as it turned out, without any immigration legislation, the Trump administration has succeeded, whatever you think of the methods in putting a stop to the huge number of people pouring over the borders.
+And as it turned out, without any immigration legislation, the Trump administration has succeeded, whatever you think of the methods, in putting a stop to the huge number of people pouring over the borders.

 That's clearly not what he means when he's talking about an invasion from within or an enemy within.